SumoLogic/sumologic-documentation/docs/get-started/overview.md

 ## Additional Resources

 The [Sumo Logic Training and Certification](https://www.sumologic.com/learn/training/) program is offered to you at no cost.
 You can grow your understanding of Sumo Logic through interactive tutorials, instructor-led training, self-paced training, and a wide range of certifications.
-We’ve done studies that show when you are Sumo Logic Certified, you gain greater insight into your data, search more efficiently and build impactful dashboards
+We’ve done studies showing that when you are Sumo Logic Certified, you gain greater insight into your data, search more efficiently, and build impactful dashboards.

 Our Instructor-Led Training options are: